 Brent is a musicologist studying American composers and arts policy.
 He is an Instructor at Columbia University's Arts Administration graduate program and was a Lecturer in the music department at Dartmouth College in 2014.
-Brent's research on John Cage has appeared in American Music.
-He has also written liner notes for the Boston Modern Orchestra Project’s recent recording of the music of Reza Vali.
-Brent has served as a member on the Steering Committee of the Cultural Research Network and was a Lecturer in the music department at Dartmouth College in 2014.
+Brent's research on John Cage has appeared in American Music and he has also written liner notes for the Boston Modern Orchestra Project’s recent recording of the music of Reza Vali.

-Prior to joining AEA in 2010, Brent was Director of Research for Mark Bruce International, a leading national law-recruiting firm.
-He received his B.A. in music from Dartmouth College and is a candidate for a Ph.D in musicology from Indiana University’s Jacobs School of Music.
+Brent received a Ph.D in musicology from Indiana University’s Jacobs School of Music and an A.B. in music from Dartmouth College.